chirag127/Getrandomslok/README.md

 # Gitanest

-Gitanest is a open source browser extension.This browser extension gives you a bhagwat gita shlok whenever you click the extension.
+Gitanest is a open source browser extension.This browser extension gives you a bhagwat gita shlok, it's chapter number, verse number and meaning whenever the extension is clicked.
 Please pin the extension to use it properly.

 ## Installation Instructions